MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 <p class="caption">(\#fig:variables)Breakdown of variables into their respective types.</p>
 </div>

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Data were collected about students in a statistics course.
+Data were collected about students in a statistics course.
 Three variables were recorded for each student: number of siblings, student height, and whether the student had previously taken a statistics course.
 Classify each of the variables as continuous quantitative, discrete quantitative, or categorical.